 The ESEA requires each state to produce an annual report card that summarizes data of students statewide and disaggregated by student groups.
-Below are the state report cards provided in English and in Spanish.
+Below are the current and prior year state report cards provided in English.
+The Spanish translations are forthcoming.

 - Every Student Succeeds Act (ESSA)